Introducing the ‘SHORTEE’ CLUB

 - Make each swing as if you were hitting a real shot

-Making practice swings will not only tone your muscle and burn some calories, but the act of swinging over and over again can help you improve your swing technique and improve muscular endurance.
+Making practice swings will not only tone your muscles and burn some calories, but the act of swinging over and over again can help you improve your swing technique and improve muscular endurance.

 Our practice swings are usually smoother, longer and more on-plane with better tempo than our real swings.
 As you make practice swings, you can focus on making certain motions to improve technique such as making a fuller shoulder turn, keeping your spine angle throughout the swing and shifting your weight correctly.